Professional wrestling holds: Double chickenwing

 This hold sees the wrestler standing behind the opponent facing the same direction, and then hooking both the opponent's arms under their armpits.
 The move is known for being used for the tiger suplex.

 Bridging double chickenwing

 Also referred to as a "bridging grounded double chickenwing" or Cattle Mutilation.
 The wrestler stands over a prone opponent's back and tucks the opponent's arms under their armpits.
 From this point, the wrestler then rolls or flips into a bridge, pulling the opponent's arms and applying pressure on them.
-It was first used by Keiji Mutoh in the early 1990s.
-A version where the opponent sits in a seated position (with older origins) was first called Cattle Mutilation by Atsuo Sawada, a name that has also been applied to the grounded version made famous by Bryan Danielson.
+The move origin is unknown, as many wrestlers used between the 80s and in the early 1990s.
+A version where the opponent sits in a seated position (with older origins) was first called Cattle Mutilation by Poison Sawada Julie, a name that has also been applied to the grounded version made famous by Bryan Danielson.
 Asuka also uses this variation.

 Elevated double chickenwing

 This variation of the double chickenwing sees the wrestler wrenching the opponent up while still holding them in the double chickenwing.
 The hold is usually transitioned into a chickenwing facebuster.
 The Elevated double chickenwing was famously used by Ricky Steamboat in his best 2 out of 3 falls match with Ric Flair.
 Its facebuster version was later made popular by Beth Phoenix, calling the move the Glam Slam.
 Former Impact wrestler Jazz also used this move dubbed the Bitch Clamp.